Ketel Marte Player Props: Diamondbacks vs. Rockies

-Ketel Marte -- with a slugging percentage of .526 in his past 10 games, including four extra-base hits -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the mound, on April 28 at 8:40 PM ET.
+Ketel Marte -- batting .289 with a double, two triples, a home run, a walk and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Noah Davis on the hill, on April 29 at 8:10 PM ET.

 Ketel Marte Game Info & Props vs. the Rockies